Say goodbye to jingly pockets, wallets stuffed with creased bills, and checkbooks. Payments are trending away from cash and paper checks.

 More than ever, customers want options.
 That not only applies to choices between brands, products, and services—it applies to payment options, too.

 Requiring your customers to use a certain type of payment method can make them feel pigeonholed and lead to a negative customer experience.
 42% of U.S. consumers say they’ll stop a purchase if their favorite payment method isn’t available.

 Adding electronic payments to your list of acceptable payment options gives them the variety they crave and can help you close more sales.

 Regardless of which of the above electronic payment methods your customer is using, they all technically work the same way.

 Electronic payments are processed using an electronic funds transfer (EFT).
 It’s exactly what it sounds like: funds are transferred from one account to another electronically.

-How is that different from a BECS direct debit?
-Well, a BECS direct debit is a type of EFT.
-EFTs are a broader category that includes a variety of different electronic payments—including BECS direct debit, debit or credit card payments, eCheques and wire transfers.
+How is that different from an ACH transfer?
+Well, an ACH transfer is a type of EFT.
+EFTs are a broader category that includes a variety of different electronic payments—including ACH transfers, debit or credit card payments, eChecks, and wire transfers.

 So, the gist is that money is electronically moved from bank account A to bank account B. But there are a number of players and moving parts involved in this process, depending on the electronic payment method that’s being used.
 Here are a few payment processing terms you should know:

-- Payment processor: this receives the payment details from the payment gateway, analyses that information and then approves or rejects the payment.
+- Payment processor: This receives the payment details from the payment gateway, analyzes that information, and then approves or rejects the payment.
 Many payment systems combine a payment processor and gateway in one.

 - A customer submits their credit card information on your website to purchase a variety pack of your scented candles.